iOSDevTraining/books-and-movies/README.md

 books-and-movies
 ================

-A simple master-detail app that pulls books and movies from a JSON feed, lists them in a table view, and shows a lil' detail about them.
-Built for those who are new to iOS, it uses a few key technologies that you'll use in almost any app you build.
+books-and-movies is a simple master-detail app that pulls books and movies from a JSON feed, lists them in a table view, and shows a lil' detail about them.
+If you're new to iOS, read all the way through this README where you'll learn about a few key technologies you'll use in almost any app you build.
+And definitely clone and run the app to see it for yourself.

 ![Main view](Main screen.png)